Photography was an inevitable career for me.

 I consider myself blessed to be able to do this work.
 I am honored to be a part of every moment that I capture with my camera.
 I have had the amazing good fortune to work for many wonderful clients, creating images for architects, artists, art directors, authors, editors, musicians, missionaries, media companies, mothers and mothers-to-be, non-profits, ad agencies and businesses, small and large.

 As I enter a new phase of my photography career, capturing images of the places I visit and creating Fine Art images of urban and natural landscapes, I am renewed and refocused.
+As I turn to photographing (and playing) beautiful golf courses, I am delighted to share that my spirit has been lifted and my handicap has dropped.

 To say I am living my dream would be an understatement.